tapirdata/generator-webpack-versatile/README.md

 Use [bootstrap](http://getbootstrap.com/) for easy client-side styling.

+Use [cache-crusher](https://www.npmjs.com/package/cache-crusher) to provide cache-busting for your production-build.

 Use [coffeescript](http://coffeescript.org/) or just plain Javascript for your project-code.

 Use [modernizr](http://modernizr.com/) for browser-feature detection.